040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 </asciinema-player>

 Provide the requested details and consult the GitLab manual for more details.
-Once done you should see a new runner registered at your project or globally.
+Once done, you should see a new runner registered at your project or globally.
 Open the runner settings in edit mode and record the token.
 This token is needed later for connecting the agent.

 ## Creating infrastructure for the runners
-Now the runner is configured in GitLab, we can start creating the infrastructure on AWs.
-For setting up the network layers we use [Amazon networking scenario 2](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html), to build a VPC with a public and private subnets.
-For more details see the [post]({{ site.baseurl }}/2017/06/18/terraform-aws-vpc/) about creating a VPC in terraform.
+Now the runner is configured in GitLab, we can start creating the infrastructure on AWS.
+For setting up the network layers, we use [Amazon networking scenario 2](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html) to build a VPC with a public and private subnets.
+For more details see this [post]({{ site.baseurl }}/2017/06/18/terraform-aws-vpc/) about creating a VPC in terraform.
 You can also simply use the [official terraform module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/1.7.0).

 ```